So, you have an idea for an app. Great!

 - Problem Evaluation

 Designers handle all parts of the process in a continuous and simultaneous flow.
-And that’s both for UX and UI through the lifetime of the app.
+And that’s both for UX and UI throughout the lifetime of the app.

 Another important thing to remember is that there is a difference between UX and UI design.
 And you need to do both to create a successful app.
 So, what’s the difference?